kamadorueda/machine/README.md

 1. Boot from the USB stick, start the installation and then `sudo su`.

-1. Create an empty partition where NixOS will live.
+1. Allocate some empty disk space for NixOS to live in.

     Use the following commands as/if needed,
     replace "${device}" by the address of the main disk: